MicrosoftDocs/architecture-center/docs/guide/hpc/barracuda-virtual-reactor-content.md

 The following tables present wall-clock times that you can use to calculate Azure costs.
 You can multiply the times presented here by the Azure hourly rates for NDA100v4, NCsv3, and NCas_T4_v3 series VMs to calculate costs.
 For the current hourly costs, see [Linux Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/linux/#pricing).

-Only the wall-clock time for running the model is considered for these cost calculations.
+The times presented in the following tables represent the total elapsed time for running all eight of the tests described earlier in this document.
+Only the wall-clock time for running the test cases is considered for these cost calculations.
 Application installation time isn't considered.
 The times presented are indicative.
-The actual times depend the size of the model.
+The actual times depend the size of the simulation.
 The elapsed times for full production-level test cases are higher than the results presented here, so the associated costs are higher.

 You can use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate the costs for your configuration.